ESMA Securitisation Reporting

 STS Disclosure Requirements

-Simple, Transparent and Standardized (STS) securitizations enjoy preferential regulatory capital treatment but face enhanced disclosure requirements.
+Simple, Transparent and Standardised (STS) securitisations enjoy preferential regulatory capital treatment but face enhanced disclosure requirements.
 The “STS notification” submitted to ESMA includes detailed confirmations that specific criteria are met.

 The STS Framework